nmn/react-timeago/README.md

 - '5 minutes ago' => formatter(5, 'minute', 'ago')
 - '1 year from now' => formatter(1, 'year', 'from now')

 The formatter function is a simple way to extend the functionality of React-Timeago to support any feature you may need from a fuzzy time display.
 The formatter function is expected to return a string.
 But it can also return any React component (or array of components) that would become the child of React-TimeAgo

+The project comes with a set of languages and a formatter function builder based on those language strings.
+You can customize the strings, or provide your own custom formatter function.

-I recommend using the fantastic [L10ns](http://l10ns.org) for internationalization needs.
+I recommend using the fantastic [L10ns](http://l10ns.org) for other internationalization needs.

-###### component (optional) (default: 'span')
+###### component (optional) (default: 'time')
 A string of ReactClass that is used to wrap the live updating string

+###### title (optional)
+If the component is left as the default 'time' component, a title attribute is passed to it.
+You can customize this by passing a string, or a UTC date-string will be used based on the given date.

 ###### minPeriod (optional) (default: 0)
 The minimum number of seconds that the component should wait before updating.
 The component will still update if you pass new props.